mary-os-tech/columbia-os/README.md

 Before running the project, you need to set up your own API keys.
 Follow the steps below:

 ### 1. OpenRouter AI (for Lottie's personality)

+The system is currently configured to use **OpenRouter** as the AI provider.

 1. Go to [OpenRouter.ai](https://openrouter.ai) and create a free account.
 2. In your dashboard, generate a new API Key.
 3. Copy the key and paste it into your `.env` file: